What is a Coterie?

 Donna Daniels – Donna is an award winning Mary Lincoln presenter and actress, and has an extensive background in community theatre.
 She has been portraying Mary Todd Lincoln professionally since 1988.
 She is a past Vice-President of the National Association of Lincoln Presenters and along with her husband Max, was named by the Association as the first recipients of its award for “Best Abraham and Mary Lincoln Team” in 1994.
 Donna has been featured on C-Span cable Network in 1994 in the Lincoln-Douglas Debate series and on the “Someone You Should Know” program on Channel 7, WLS (ABC) Television in Chicago.
 Since 1995, she has performed on numerous occasions at the Lincoln Home Visitor Center in Springfield, Illinois.
 More about Donna Here

-Valerie Gugala- Valerie is an actress, theatre producer and public speaker.
+Valerie Gugala- Valerie is an actress and public speaker.
 She has performed in front of schools, churches, senior groups and park districts throughout the Chicago area.
 She has spent 40+ years researching the Lincoln family, and has been performing as Mrs. Lincoln for more than 15.
 She has an extensive collection of books on the Lincoln family, with special emphasis on Mrs. Lincoln and their Springfield years.
 She has done primary source research at the Chicago Historical Society, the Illinois State Historical Library, and the Batavia Depot Museum, among other places & has used these family letters, court documents, and period newspapers to write performance outlines.
 More about Valerie Here

 What does the Coterie do?